sequelize/sequelize/docs/docs/associations.md

 User.belongsTo(Company); // Will add company_uuid to user
 ```

-In cases wherè `as` has been defined it will be used in place of the target model nane.
+In cases where `as` has been defined it will be used in place of the target model nane.

 ```js
 var User = this.sequelize.define('User', {/* attributes */})